Temporal Variational Implicit Neural Representations: Experiments

 \section{Experiments}

 \textbf{Baselines.} We thoroughly tested \ours\ framework across imputation and forecasting tasks in full and limited data regimes with uni- and multi-variate datasets.
 We compare our model with TimeFlow \citep{naour2023time}, an INR-based time series model.
-It requires training separate models for different missingness ratios or horizon lengths, and performs gradient-based meta-learning during inference.
-We also include SAITS \citep{du2023saits} as a baseline for the imputation task, which utilizes self-attention mechanisms specifically designed for time series imputation.
-For the forecasting task, we compare with DeepTime \citep{woo2023learning}, which learns deep time-index models specifically designed for time series forecasting.
-Potential baselines HyperTime \citep{fons2022hypertimeimplicitneuralrepresentation} and MADS \citep{bamford2023mads} were not available as open-source models, and were therefore not tested.
+It requires training separate models for different missingness ratios or horizon lengths, and performs gradient-based meta-learning during inference (details in App. \ref{app:timeflow_missing}). \begin{rebuttal} We include two baselines specifically designed for time series imputation: SAITS \citep{du2023saits}, which is based on self-attention, and CSDI \citep{tashiro2021csdi}, a conditional diffusion model that operates on a fixed temporal grid. \end{rebuttal} For the forecasting task, we compare with DeepTime \citep{woo2023learning}, which learns deep time-index models specifically designed for time series forecasting.
+Potential baselines HyperTime \citep{fons2022hypertimeimplicitneuralrepresentation}, MADS \citep{bamford2023mads}, LSCD \citep{fons2025lscdlombscargleconditioneddiffusion} were not available as full open-source models, and were therefore not tested.